As you think back to the article that you read last night and again wonder, “What is blocked practice vs random practice for golfers?”

 The results of the Shea and Morgan experiment surprised many scientists in the field by showing that, even though random conditions result in much less skilled performance than blocked conditions in acquisition, random-practice conditions produce more learning.
 This became truer when retention tests were given at later times.

-Current thoughts on benefits of random practice include:
+Current thoughts on benefits of learning with random practice include:

 - Random practice forces the learner to become more actively engaged in the learning process by preventing simple repetitions of actions.

 - Random practice gives the learner more meaningful and distinguishable memories of the various tasks, increasing memory strength and decreasing confusion among tasks.